input-output-hk/cardano-docs.iohk.io/_docs/protocols/network-transport.md

 a create connection message, any number of data messages and finally a close connection message.

-The format of these messages is as follows
+The format of these messages is as follows:

 ~~~
 +-----------+-----------+
 | CreateCon |   LWCId   |